 Complete Responses must be uploaded onto the Authority's eSourcing System no later than the time and date set out in the Timetable as the deadline for Responses.
-The Authority will consider neither Responses received after the deadline nor incomplete Responses.
+The Authority will not consider Responses received after the deadline, or incomplete Responses.